BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 psql -U postgres -h localhost -p 5432
 ```

-You will be prompted for the password you set during installation.
+You will be prompted for the password you set during installation (`postgres` is the default for both super-user and password).
 A successful connection displays the `postgres=#` prompt.

 **Step 2 — List all databases (equivalent to `SELECT name FROM sys.databases`):**